Pablo Honey: Background

 One demo attracted the attention of a local producer, Chris Hufford.
-He and his business partner, Bryce Edge, attended a concert at the Jericho Tavern, Oxford; impressed, they became On a Friday's managers.
+He and his business partner, Bryce Edge, became the band's managers after attending a concert at the Jericho Tavern, Oxford.
 In late 1991, On a Friday signed a six-album recording contract with EMI and changed their name at EMI's request.
 Their name was taken from the Talking Heads song "Radio Head" from the 1986 album True Stories.

 Radiohead released their debut EP, Drill, in 1992.
 It was produced by Hufford in his studio, Courtyard Studios, in Oxfordshire.
-It reached number 101 on the UK Singles Chart; the Guardian later described it as an "inauspicious start" that drew little attention.
+It reached number 101 on the UK singles chart; the Guardian later described it as an "inauspicious start" that drew little attention.
 Hufford said producing the EP himself was a mistake, as it created a conflict of interest and generated friction in the studio.

-He and Edge resolved to find different producers for Radiohead's next recording.
-As independent labels dominated the indie charts in the UK, and EMI was a major label, Hufford and Edge planned for Radiohead to use American producers and tour aggressively in America, then return to build a following in the UK.
+Hufford and Edge resolved to find different producers for Radiohead's next recording.
+Independent labels dominated the indie charts in the UK, but EMI was a major label.
+Hufford and Edge therefore planned to have Radiohead use American producers and tour aggressively in America, then return to build a following in the UK.
+They considered hiring Steve Albini, but he had not yet worked with major acts and EMI felt it was too risky.

 Around this time, the American producers Paul Kolderie and Sean Slade, who had worked with bands including the Pixies and Dinosaur Jr, were in the UK looking for work.
 The EMI A&R director, Nick Gatfield, gave them a selection of acts to consider.
 They agreed to produce Radiohead after he played them "Stop Whispering".
-Steve Albini, another producer who had worked with the Pixies, was also considered, but EMI felt he was too risky; he had not yet worked with major acts such as Nirvana.
-Kolderie was more impressed by Hufford and Edge than Radiohead, calling them "crafty mothers ...
+Kolderie was particularly impressed by Thom Yorke's vocals.
+Upon meeting the band, Kolderie was struck by their youth, but also their unity and closeness.
+He described "a seriousness of purpose and a seriousness of trying to create music that was a little different".
+He was initially more impressed by Hufford and Edge than by Radiohead, calling them "crafty mothers ...
 I don't think I've ever met two guys who had more of a plan."